wanderdust/ML_nanodegree_udacity/notes/reinforcement_learning/monte_carlo/monte_carlo.md

 # **Monte Carlo Methods**

 Unlike dynamic programming, Monte Carlo methods uses an average of state-values (or state-action-values) from different episodes to build its value function and policy.
+MC methods don't know the one step dynamics before hand.

+In the black jack example, the agent can decide to hit or stick based on experience, given a state, but she doesn't know what the next state or reward will be.

 ![optimal policy for black jack game](/images/rl_black_jack_policy.png)